 You may apply directly to the Office of the Australian Information Commissioner (OAIC) for a review of this decision.
 You must apply in writing within 60 days of this notice.
-For further information about review rights and how to submit a request for a review to the OAIC, please see Fact Sheet 12 "Freedom of information - Your review rights", available online at http://www.oaic.gov.au/freedom-of-information/foi-reviews.
+For further

 9 Making a Complaint

 You may complain to the Australian Information Commissioner about action taken by the Department in relation to your request.